The Definitive Playbook For Supercharging Your M&A Process

 At this stage the Exitwise Dream Team also begins identifying potential buyers.
 With the right industry contacts, your Exitwise team can identify 10-15 highly likely candidates.
 A generalist investment banker will likely have to start their search for a potential buyer from scratch and download lists of 100 or more potential candidates.

 In phase two, the team begins reaching out to potential buyers.
-Because the Exitwise Dream Team has such deep industry insights, they can tailor marketing messages and materials that will resonate with target buyers.
+Because the Exitwise M&A Dream Team has such deep industry insights, they can tailor marketing messages and materials that will resonate with target buyers.
 Too often, generalist investment bankers will cut and paste boilerplate materials and send as a mass mailing to their list of 100 prospects.
 This is a recipe for compromising confidentiality and process failure.

 Buyer Selection and Negotiation